ScenarioHunting/website/index.md

-## Simple method to solve complex problems
+# Scenario Hunting
 * Develop faster, more accurate
 * Focus on what deserves your attention
 * Let code scream the design
+* Simple method to solve complex problems

 #### 5 Minute Demo: